What is VAT?

 Is there a minimum threshold purchase amount before VAT is applied?

 No, where a customer in Kenya has not provided a valid PIN or a declaration that they are registered for VAT in Kenya, Zoom will charge VAT on all supplies made to you.

-Are there any special exemptions applicable for charities under which VAT may not be charged?
+Are there any special exemptions applicable for charities or other business organisations under which VAT may not be charged?

 Are there any VAT obligations for me as a customer?

 If you have provided a valid PIN to Zoom and a declaration that you are registered for VAT in Kenya, no VAT will be charged on the supplies made to you.
 However, you may be required to report the purchase and self-assess for the VAT under the “reverse charge” mechanism in your VAT return.